faustbrian/throw/docs/attempt-monad.md

----
-title: Attempt Monad (Scala-Style Try)
-description: The attempt() helper provides a Scala-inspired Try monad for handling exceptions fluently.
-It wraps code execution and lets you handle success/failure with various strategies.
----

 The `attempt()` helper provides a Scala-inspired Try monad for handling exceptions fluently.
 It wraps code execution and lets you handle success/failure with various strategies.

 ## Core Concepts